Adpetfem83/School_District_Analysis/README.md

 # Scores by school type

-Thomas High School is a charter school type.
+THS is a charter school type.
 The hundredths place was needed to see the nominal changes.

 Original Analysis:
 ![